Obsessed (2009 film): Casting and filming

 The casting directors for Obsessed were Ron Digman and Valorie Massalas.
-According to Packer, Elba and Zoe Saldana were the favorite actors for their respective lead roles; he stated that "they both brought the right amount of depth and sex appeal" to the film.
+According to Packer, Elba and Zoe Saldaña were the favorite actors for their respective lead roles; he stated that "they both brought the right amount of depth and sex appeal" to the film.
 He emphasized the need for actors "who were relatable and who can handle that type of human interplay that we have in the film."
 Packer showed the film script to Beyoncé's talent agent, who suggested that Beyoncé play the role of Sharon.
 The producers "immediately ... fell in love with that idea; once she suggested Beyoncé, nobody else could play the role."
 Packer said that Beyoncé became interested in working on Obsessed because the film was not focused on the music industry, and that it was the first time she played a non-singer.
 Packer also reported that "she was looking for that challenge and welcomed this opportunity".
 Beyoncé stated that she found it challenging to concentrate purely on "the emotion and the psychology of the relationship".
 Beyoncé had never taken part in a fight scene, but she was able to learn how to perform the scenes quickly because they were similar to dance choreography, with which she was familiar.
 Obsessed was filmed over the summer of 2008, and the final fight scene between Sharon and Lisa was shot over one week.